join our team

 When you join Team Tulsa as a school leader, you become part of an incredible team that's working hard every day to change the world for students.
-Our school leaders are dedicated, passionate, caring educators who share a firm belief in ensuring success, equity, and opportunity for all of our students.
-And as district, we believe that our principals are key.
+Our school leaders are transformational, passionate, caring educators who share a firm belief in ensuring success, equity, and opportunity for all of our students.
+We understand that our principals are key for student success.
 We support your growth and continuous learning so that you can focus on hiring and cultivating talent, building relationships, and fostering a positive and safe school culture of learning.

-If you're interested in maximizing your leadership potential, apply to join Team Tulsa today!
+If you're interested in maximizing your transformational leadership potential, apply to join Team Tulsa today!

 We believe that children can achieve ambitious goals and make positive contributions to our world.